 Also see: Editing your lead form notifications

-You can choose/target a specific Area Guide or all Area Guides, same rules applies to every all type of pages
+You can choose/target a specific Neighborhood Guide or all Neighborhood Guides, same rules applies to every all type of pages.